 One last tip takes a bit more effort but it just might be what takes the cake, so to speak.
 Corinne Tobias, author of a variety of cannabis cookbooks including Wake & Bake: A Cookbook and High for the Holidays, has written up a lengthy explanation of how to do a "Weed Wash."
 Her instructions are for cannabis oil — and it's unclear if the same method works for butter — but it's a great start to figure out a way to lessen the earthy, herby flavor while ensuring all of the THC-infused goodness remains!

 I would also suggest going and talking to local cannabakers in your area.
 If you live in a state where cannabis is legal (either for medical or recreational purposes), you are bound to have many chefs and bakers that have started turning toward cannabis as a new and interesting ingredient.
-If you're in Michigan, check out these Baking with Marijuana courses offered by Grassroots University or this cooking class offered from High Country Cannabis Tours in Denver, CO.
+If you're in Michigan, check out these Baking with Marijuana courses offered by Grassroots University.